bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/token-engineering.md

 are merely models, and we must remember the golden rule "All models are wrong, but some are useful."
-We look forward to progressively collaborating with the community at large in future iterations of our token engineering iterations for boson and the dcommerce stack.
+We look forward to progressively collaborating with the community at large in future iterations of our token engineering iterations for Boson and the dCommerce stack.

 ### Impact Optimization